| 1998 |

 | 2022 |

-SARS-CoV-2 non-structural protein 13 (Nsp13) encodes a peptide presented by HLA-E that, unlike self-peptides, prevents binding of HLA-E to the inhibitory receptor NKG2A, rendering infected target cells susceptible to NKG2A-expressing NK cell killing; NKG2A+ NK cells are particularly activated in COVID-19 patients and can limit SARS-CoV-2 replication in infected lung epithelial cells. |
+The SARS-CoV-2 Non-structural protein 13 (Nsp13) encodes a peptide presented by HLA-E that prevents binding of HLA-E to the inhibitory receptor NKG2A (unlike self-peptides), rendering target cells susceptible to NKG2A-expressing NK cell attack.
+NKG2A+ NK cells were specifically activated and proficiently limited SARS-CoV-2 replication in infected lung epithelial cells in vitro. |

 Cell reports |